gerbera/gerbera/doc/transcoding.rst

     <transcode mimetype="video/x-flv" using="vlcprof"/>

-So, we told MediaTomb to transcode all video/x-flv content using the profile named ``vlcprof``.
+So, we told Gerbera to transcode all video/x-flv content using the profile named ``vlcprof``.